 1. Get your legal translation proofread

-One of the often overlooked features of a legal document translation is ensuring that the final translation is carefully proofread by a similarly experienced second translator.
-It’s worth checking with the translator or translation services whether this service is offered.
+One often overlooked aspect of legal document translation is ensuring the final version is carefully proofread by a second translator with similar experience.
+It is worth confirming with the translator or translation service whether independent proofreading is included.

 2. Ask the translator for proof of legal translation experience